Answers to some of the more frequently asked questions about the studio.

 As a student, you become a part of a community of belly dancers.
 Our timeless art form is practiced by women and men of all ages.
 Sahara Dance seeks to be your home for Middle Eastern dance and we hope you’ll join in the many community events we offer such as performances, costume trunk shows, student salons and live drumming jams.

-At Sahara Dance, we want you to have a fun and fullfilling experience in our studios!
+At Sahara Dance, we want you to have a fun and fulfilling experience in our studios!
 We hope that these guidelines will help make your experience a positive one.
-Questions or suggestions are welcome anytime, just drop a note in the suggestion box by the door at the studio or send them through our contact form.
+Questions or suggestions are welcome anytime, just send them through our contact form.
 Our goal is to provide a supportive and fun environment for you to cultivate the art of belly dance.
 We look forward to sharing the joy of dance with you!

 - Class Cancellations

 - Sahara Dance reserves the right to cancel any class due to low enrollment.
 Students enrolled will be given the option to transfer the class or receive a refund.
-Class cancellations due to inclimate weather or other events will will be posted on the homepage.
+Notice of class cancellations due to inclement weather or other events will will be posted on the homepage and/or emailed to enrolled students.
 Cancelled classes will not be rescheduled; students may use their class cards to make up cancelled classes as a “missed class” (see below Making up Missed Classes).
 Extra make-up classes may be offered.

 - Making Up Missed Classes

-- You may make up missed classes in any technique or combination class that is not full, at the same level or below, during the current session.
-Full/Closed classes are posted on the classes page and lists are available at the studio.
-There is no need to call, just let the person at the registration desk know that you are making up a class and present your class card to be punched.
+- You may make up missed classes in any technique or combination class, at the same level or below, during the current session.
+Full/Closed classes are posted on the classes page.

 - Substitute Teachers